redarccoder/singular-keycloak-database-federation/README.md

 - Do not allow user information update, including password update
 - Do not supports user roles our groups
 - Keycloak must use a non-XA datasource
-- User management is expeted on the BD Side, most add columns for emailValidation and enabled fields (if not use a view)
+- User management is expected on the BD Side, most add columns for emailValidation and enabled fields (if not use a view)

 ## Custom attributes